 PCC Elections 2021

-The election of the Police and Crime Commissioner (PCC) for Thames Valley will take place on Thursday 6 May 2021.
+The election of the Police and Crime Commissioner (PCC) for Thames Valley took place on Thursday 6 May 2021.

 This webpage provides details of the upcoming election, including information which may be useful to prospective candidates.
 Further updates on the PCC elections will be published as it becomes available.